StefBakker/Hospital-Framework/README.md

-This is my Hospital Website build in the Da-Vinci
+This is my Hospital Website build in the Da-Vinci framework.